Details of the plan to achieve a transformation in broadband in the UK by 2017.

 Broadband Delivery UK (BDUK), part of the Department for Culture, Media and Sport, is delivering superfast broadband and better mobile connectivity to the nation.

-- provide superfast broadband to 95% of the UK by 2017
+- explore options to provide superfast coverage to the hardest to reach parts of the UK

 - improve mobile coverage in remote areas by 2016